CitizenSNPs/CitizenSNPs.github.io/analytics.md

 ### Jupyter Notebooks

-**What is this?** Click the icon below to see examples data mining I conducted to kickstart this dashboard.
+Click the icon below to see examples data mining I conducted to kickstart this dashboard.
 I use MS SQL Server and Python's pandas library for data cleaning and exploratory analysis, Python's scikit-learn library for machine learning, and Python's matplotlib and seaborn libraries for visualization.
 For more information, visit my Tableau site at -----.

 <a href="./jupyters.md"><img src="./images/transparent-python-icon-development-icon-5fc9238ae6f1e2.901731871607017354946.jpg"></a>

 <i>Any Personally-Indentifiable or Protected Health Information has been removed to ensure fair-use. </i>